hirrolot/interface99/README.md

 }
 ```

-But the reason we do **not** is that it is difficult to differentiate `void` from other types; if the return type is `void`, we must not emit `return` with an expression, otherwise, we **must**.
+But the reason we do **not** is that in C99, it is impossible to differentiate `void` from other types; if the return type is `void`, we must not emit `return` with an expression, otherwise, we **must**.
 We could come up with something like `vfuncVoid` and `defaultVFuncVoid` but this would increase the learning curve and complicate the design and implementation of Interface99.

 However, casting untyped `self` to a particular type is still quite unpleasant.
 The best thing I came up with is the `VSelf` and `VSELF(T)` mechanism, which nonetheless works quite well.